Greenwich Nautical Walk:

 |

-Millennium Dome: Across the river, you can see the Millennium Dome, which was the focal point of Britain's new year celebrations in 1999 / 2000.
-The World's biggest dome was built on the Meridian Line (The Prime Meridian of the World) in Greenwich to celebrate this historic event.
+Millennium Dome: Across the river, you can see the World's biggest dome which is built on the Meridian Line (The Prime Meridian of the World) in Greenwich, originally used to house the Millennium Experience, a major exhibition celebrating the beginning of the third millennium.

 The Dome structure is the largest domed structure in the world.
 Externally it appears as a large white marquee with twelve 100 m-high yellow support towers, one for each month of the year, or each hour of the clock face, representing the role played by Greenwich Mean Time.